 Take your tracking to the next level with custom variables

-If you really want to impress your coworkers (and who doesn't, right?), we can take things to the next level by adding a custom Microsoft Teams variable with the latest version number.
+If you really want to impress your coworkers (and who doesn't, right?), we can take things to the next level by adding a custom Microsoft Teams variable with the new version number.

 In PDQ Inventory, click Options > Variables, then click New Variable.
 Give the variable the name @(NewMSTeamsLatest), then add the latest version number in the Value column.
 Just remember to update this variable information as the version number changes in the future.